Cornell-MAE-UG/fa25-portfolio-ddh83/_projects/2025-heat-exchange.md

 _______________________________________________________________________________________________________________

-**Finding necessary h values**
+**Finding necessary enthalpy h values**

 The necessary quantity for my calculations was enthalpy, a type of internal energy that also factors the ability of gas to do work.
-Using a water data table from the school textbook *Fundamentals of Engineering Thermodynamics*, I found the approximate enthalpies of all four states found in this setup.
+Using a water data table from the school textbook *Fundamentals of Engineering Thermodynamics*, I found the approximate enthalpies of all four states in this setup.
 This table compared known values (temperature) to ones more difficult to measure (enthalpy).
 I classified my two water types as being saturated liquids at 1 atm of pressure.

 **parallel**